lkesteloot/unsong/unsong-1.md

 “Well, it should be!”

 Ana rolled her eyes.
 “You realize you’re talking to the Augustine Distinguished Scholar in Theodicy?
-The girl who picketed in front of the World’s Fair back in 2012, waving a sign saying “NO IT ISN’T?”
-You’re preaching to the euphemism-ing choir.”
+The girl who picketed in front of the World’s Fair back in 2012, waving a sign saying “[sc]No it isn’t?[/sc]” You’re preaching to the euphemism-ing choir.”

 I was briefly discombobulated, then regained my combobulation.
 “Look,” I said, “I really like you.
 I want you to like me back.
 Dates are like a universally recognized signal of this.”